-Flying on the other side of the world for the Golden Pin Design Award: see what we saw in Taiwan
+Flying on the other side of the world for the Golden Pin Design Award: see our 8+3 favorite from Taiwan

 22 hours of flights and layovers to wake up in Taipei city, 7 hours ahead of our office in Milan, to attend a magnificent ceremony to celebrate the winners of a local-born-yet-globally-oriented prestigious recognition of design promoted by Taiwan Design Center and organized by the Industrial Development Bureau, Ministry of Economic Affairs.